1703 – Birth of Philip Tisdall, politician and Attorney General noted for his lavish hospitality.

 1999 – The heroic action of a pilot and the crew of a Channel Express cargo plane avert a major tragedy as they land the plane safely at Shannon after two propellers on their ageing aircraft disintegrated, disabling two of their four engines and leaving a deep hole in the aircraft’s fuselage.

-2001 – Fears of a foot and mouth outbreak in Kerry are eased with confirmation from the Department of Agriculture that no animals checked on two farms near Castleisland show symptoms of the disease.
+2001 – Fears of a foot and mouth outbreak in Kerry are eased with confirmation from the Department of Agriculture that no animals checked on two farms near Castleisland, Co Kerry show symptoms of the disease.

-2003 – According to a new global survey, Dublin is one of the safest cities in the world.
+2003 – According to a new global survey, Dublin was regarded as one of the safest cities in the world.